 In what will likely be his farewell appearance on the world stage, President Joe Biden faces a daunting question: what to tell world leaders wondering about potential changes in U.S. policies when President-elect Donald Trump returns to the White House with his America First agenda.

-Biden is set to depart for Peru and Brazil Thursday for two major economic summits.
+Biden arrived Thursday in Peru and will visit Brazil afterward for two major economic summits.

 Biden is scheduled to spend Friday and Saturday in Lima with leaders of the Asia-Pacific Economic Cooperation forum, made up of 21 member economies that promote free trade in the region.